 Louise-Maude Rioux SoucyLe Devoir, for editorials on the sweeping scope of a school scandal, the provincial government’s dispute with doctors and the immigration debate.

-Lindsay Jones and Patrick White, The Globe and Mail, for their in-depth reporting on the toxic aftermath of forever chemicals in Newfoundland communities.
+Winners: Lindsay Jones and Patrick White, The Globe and Mail, for their in-depth reporting on the toxic aftermath of forever chemicals in Newfoundland communities.
+Judges described this piece as “the epitome of exceptional explanatory journalism.”

 Marsha McLeod, Winnipeg Free Press, for explaining the origins of the second-generation cut-off in Canada’s Indian Act, its impact on Indigenous families and possible alternatives.

-Marie-France Coallier, Le Devoir, for her photo from the agricultural fair at Expo Brome, an annual event in the Eastern Townships.
+Winner: Marie-France Coallier, Le Devoir, for her photo from the agricultural fair at Expo Brome, an annual event in the Eastern Townships.
+Judges said, “The photographer found a beautifully lit moment in a challenging environment and transformed it into a wonderful feature photo.”

 Meagan Hancock, Globe and Mail, for her photo from Kings Theatre, a beloved, community venue in Annapolis Royal, N.S.